 This effort engages consultant support with Rutgers University's Voorhees Transportation Center's Public Outreach and Engagement Team (POET) for FY 2026.
-POET will assist the NJTPA in developing, conducting, and documenting public outreach innovations and targeted efforts aimed at traditionally under-represented communities in the region.
-Efforts include targeted outreach to kids, teens, young adults, Limited English Proficiency populations and others.
+POET will assist the NJTPA in developing, conducting, and documenting public outreach innovations and targeted efforts aimed at engaging various populations in the region.
+Efforts include targeted outreach to kids, teens, young adults and others based on the NJTPA's Title VI and Public Engagement plans.
 POET also will help the NJTPA promote its outreach innovations and successes at professional conferences, award programs and other events as appropriate.